University of California San Francisco Give to UCSF

 View map

-Join us for our Genome Editing Technologies & Applications Series, showcasing cutting-edge advances in genome editing for stem cell biology and therapeutic development.
+Join us for our Stem Cell Genome Editing Series, showcasing cutting-edge advances in genome editing for stem cell biology and therapeutic development.
 The series reflects the Center for Genome Surgery’s mission to address critical challenges in gene editing and aligns with the UCSF Broad Stem Cell Center’s vision to Discover, Engineer, Heal.
-At our Feb 10 session, we will hear from speaker Greg Mohl who will present "High-throughput platforms for gene editing and delivery optimization."
+At our Feb 10 session, we will hear from speaker Greg Mohl, PhD, who will present "High-throughput platforms for gene editing and delivery optimization."

 Speaker Lineup